All Things Stewart Mineral Springs

 Mary & Me and Stewart Springs, by Stuart Ward

-Debbie Davis was long-time Stewart Springs massage therapist and close friend of Mary's
+Debbie Davis was a long-time Stewart Springs massage therapist and close friend of Mary's

 Miss Mary Hildebrand